fbaumdicker/SpacerPlacer/README.md

 SpacerPlacer will automatically save the input trees or predicted trees in the output directory as a json file.

 ## Output
+The output of SpacerPlacer is saved in the output directory provided by the user.
+The folder contains a "summary.txt", "0_results.csv", "0_logger.log", and folders "additional_data", "detailed_results", "0_forward", and "_reversed", if the option "--determine_orientation" is used.

+### Summary
+The "summary.txt" file contains a summary of the run.
+It contains information about the input data, the options used, and predicted parameters for each group.

+### log-file
+The "0_logger.log" file contains a log of the run.
+It contains information about the run, warnings, and errors occurring during the run.
+The amount of information in the log file can be controlled by the user by adjusting using the option "--verbosity".

+### Results
+The most important results are saved in the "0_results.csv" file.
+Where each row corresponds to a group of CRISPR arrays.
+If "--determine orientation" is used, the parameter estimates are taken from the reconstruction with the predicted orientation by SpacerPlacer.
+If there is no certain orientation, the parameter estimates and information about the reconstruction are taken from the forward orientation.

+For more detailed results see the protocol files in the "0_forward" or "detailed_results" folder.
+The "detailed_results" folder only exists, if the option "--determine_orientation" is used.
+They contain additional information about the reconstructions, where detailed_results contains the information about the reconstruction with the by SpacerPlacer predicted orientation.
+Note, that parameter estimation of trivial groups, "trivial" meaning without a single deletion, is not possible.
+Any predicted parameters for trivial groups are not reliable.
+"0_protocol_skipped.csv" contains groups that were skipped by SpacerPlacer and the reason for it.

+The "0_forward" folder contains all visualizations of the reconstructions with forward/provided array orientation.
+The visualizations of the reconstructions and partial spacer insertion order (PSIO) graphs for each group (and the .dot files used for rendering the PSIO graphs with graphviz).
+<group_name>_rec shows the
+final reconstruction after the refinement step, while <group_name>_guide_rec show the first guide reconstruction (that does not follow the PSIO).

+If the option "--determine_orientation" is used, the "0_reversed" folder contains the same information as the "0_forward" folder for the CRISPR groups reconstructed in reverse orientation.

+### Additional data
+The "additional_data" folder contains additional data, such as the input/predicted trees as a dictionary in a json file, the CRISPR arrays in SpacerPlacers internal format in a pickle file.
+The "work_folder" contains the temporary files generated for the alignment step with MAFFT.
+The "spacer_fasta" folder contains the converted spacer_fasta files, if the input was in CRISPRCasFinder format.
+Then there is also a file (<experiment_name>_spacer_name_to_seq.fa) referencing each spacer name to the corresponding DNA sequence and the orientation of the spacer DNA sequence.
+Note, this naming is done automatically by SpacerPlacer when converting the CRISPRCasFinder format to the spacer_fasta format.

+The folder always contains a dictionary in a json file (<experiment_name>_spacer_name_to_sp_number.json), detailing the renaming process from the given spacer name to the internal spacer number used by SpacerPlacer (this is the numbering shown in reconstruction and PSIO visualizations).

+To reiterate the spacer data is converted/renamed as follows:
+- DNA sequences to spacer names to generate spacer_fasta files and determine spacer overlap between arrays.
+This step is only done, if the input format is CRISPRCasFinder.
+The conversion is found in "<experiment_name>_spacer_name_to_seq.fa".
+- Spacer names are converted to spacer numbers to run the reconstruction algorithm.
+This is done to guarantee that spacers numbers are unique during the algorithm.
+Note, that any additions to the spacer name (A, B, C, ...) show duplicate candidates in the Multiple Spacer Array Alignment as such each of those spacers have the same underlying DNA sequence (e.g. 9A, 9B are the same original spacer 9).
+This step is done for all input formats.
+The conversion is found in "<experiment_name>_spacer_name_to_sp_number.json".
+The spacer numbers are the numbers shown in the reconstruction and PSIO visualizations.
+The spacer names (with duplicate candidates), so the Multiple Spacer Array Alignment is shown in gray in the reconstruction visualizations.
+Thus, the information found in "<experiment_name>_spacer_name_to_sp_number.json" is also contained in any reconstruction visualization.